ygrek/sqlgg/overview.md

     }

 The code is straightforward and free of any SQL-specific details.
-More importantly it is statically checked by the compiler -- suppose we change the database scheme and add one more field to `money` table (e.g. timestamp of transfer).
+More importantly it is statically checked by the compiler -- suppose we change the database schema and add one more field to `money` table (e.g. timestamp of transfer).
 Compilation rightfully fails:

     demo_cxx.cpp: In function `int main()':